bvennam/serverless-nyc-lab/README.md

 		  As you can see, the response contains our expected message topic.

-	* You can also go view the monitor dashboard at
+	* You can also go view the [monitor dashboard](https://console.bluemix.net/openwhisk/dashboard) to see some recent invocations.